WATER AND HYDROLOGY RESOURCES

 Go here for an interactive map of the major reservoirs in the state.
-Note that it can take a few extra seconds to load, so be patient.
 Click on a reservoir name to see storage graphs for individual reservoirs.
-(Note: for a printable version of this graphic, click here.)
+(Click here for non-interactive version.)

-Although it’s not an issue this year with the reservoirs drawn down low, this special variation of the standard DWR reservoir webpage shows the amount of storage available for flood control.
-Note that this page can be slow to load.
+This variation of the standard DWR reservoir webpage shows the amount of storage available for flood control.

 For even more on reservoir conditions …